MakeSchool-Tutorials/MakeSchoolNotes-Swift/P11-Search/content.md

 > [action]
 > 1. Connect your Search Bar in your interface to the `searchBar` outlet.
-> 2. Set the `Search Bar Delegate`, you can do this as you did before with `tableView` e.g. `searchBar.delegate = self`.
+> 2. Set the `Search Bar Delegate`.
+You can do this as you did before with `tableView` e.g. `searchBar.delegate = self`.
 However
-> you can also do it by opening the *Connections Inspector* for the `Search Bar` object and dragging the delegate outlet to the `Dashboard`
+> you can also do it by opening the *Connections Inspector* for the `Search Bar` object and dragging the delegate outlet to the `Dashboard`.
 >
 > ![image](search_delegate_connect.png)
 >